UrbanRuralSystems/ur-scape/Paper/paper.md

 # Use cases

 ur-scape was developed in collaboration with a number of government agencies and multilateral institutions in East, South and Southeast Asia which were addressing a range of practical challenges concerning rapid urbanisation.
-For example, ur-scape was deployed in a number of projects such as gender equality and female empowerment in Bundung, Indonesia [@ADB:2019], spatial planning during COVID-19 pandemic [@FCL:2021], urban resilience [@Urban:2021], and slum assessment [@Slum:2021].
+For example, ur-scape was deployed in a number of projects such as gender equality and female empowerment in Bandung, Indonesia [@ADB:2019], spatial planning during COVID-19 pandemic [@FCL:2021], urban resilience [@Urban:2021], and slum assessment [@Slum:2021].

 # ur-scape architecture